germ-mark/multi-mls-id/draft-xue-multi-mls.md

 # MMLS requirements

 The application layer over MLS has the responsibility to define
-* The Universe of members of this MMLS group
+* The Universe $U$ of members of this MMLS group
 * A universe identifier (as context for key exports)
 * The export key length
-* Additional rules, such as accepted cipher suites (nothing inherently requires the send groups to agree on a cipher suite - each sender could choose their own as long as they agree on export key length )
+* Additional common rules, such as accepted cipher suites

+(nothing inherently requires the send groups to agree on a cipher suite - each sender could choose their own as long as they agree on export key length )